Smart meter accuracy: is my smart meter accurate?

 If these are both showing correctly on your in-home display, then it will be presenting the correct energy usage data for your home.

-If the meter readings don’t look similar, or if your smart meter is showing the wrong tariff, you’ll need to speak to your energy supplier to get this resolved.
+If the meter readings don’t look similar, or if your in-home display is showing the wrong tariff, speak to your energy supplier to get this resolved.

-But it is important to remember that, if you’ve just had your smart meter installed, it can take a little while for the in-home display to provide the right information.
+But if you’ve just had your smart meter installed, it can take a little while for the in-home display to provide the right information.
 And the readings on it usually take a bit longer to update than the ones on your meters - this delay is normal.

 You may also be interested in…